 You will work towards achieving an enlightened state and a deep sense of calm.
 The focus is on counteracting the stresses and strains of modern life and ridding yourself of negativity.

 The idea here is to help balance your emotions, reduce stress, and make you more joyful.
 You'll choose a mantra that resonates with you and reminds you of our interconnectedness.
 This mantra is repeated over and over again until you effectively zone out.

 If you're a stressed-out executive, this type of meditation is something to consider.
 The aim is to boost your energy while working towards altering your state of consciousness.
 From this point, you can meditate on your role in the world.

 How You Can Start Meditating

-It’s not essential to have an instructor, though.
+It's not essential to have an instructor, though.
 The idea here is to envision a goal that is important to you.
 What will it be like if that goal is achieved?
 See yourself in a situation where you have reached it already.
-Visualize every detail, from the sounds, colors, and smells, which is something that athletes do to help them prepare for victory.
+Visualize every detail, from the sounds, colors, and smells, which athletes do to help them prepare for victory.

 We don't recommend lying down as you might fall asleep.
 Just keep your back straight and otherwise stay relaxed.

 Then you can start to bring a specific thought to mind.
 Perhaps you want to replay a scene in your mind to see what else you could have done.
-Maybe you want to actively ask your subconscious what it most desperately wants to communicate with you.
+Maybe you want to actively ask your subconscious what it wants to communicate with you.

-What works for one person might be less effective for the next, so do change things up a bit.
+What works for one person might be less effective for the next, so change things up a bit.